Chang Myon: Early career

-On March18, 1931, he resigned from the affairs of Pyongyang archdiocese (평양대교구;平壤大敎區) and moved to Seoul.
-Appointed as a teacher at Dongsung Commerce High School (동성상업고등학교;東星商業高等學校) on April1, 1931, he took on the responsibility of teaching English and rhetorical subjects.
-On July10th, along with Jeong Ji-yong, he published the first issue of Catholic Young Men's News (가톨릭 청년지;天主敎靑年紙).
+On March 18, 1931, he resigned from the affairs of Pyongyang archdiocese and moved to Seoul.
+Appointed a teacher at Dongsung Commerce High School on April 1, 1931, he took on the responsibility of teaching English and rhetorical subjects.
+On July 10, along with Jeong Ji-yong, he published the first issue of Catholic Young Men's News.
 In 1935, he became Manager of Affairs for Dongsung Commerce High School.
-On April 1, 1937, he became the lay leader of Hyehwa-dong Catholic Church (혜화동 성당) and principal of Hyehwa Kindergarten (혜화유치원, 惠化幼稚園).
-On November19, 1936, he became principal of Dongsung Commerce High School (동성상업고등학교 교장;東星商業高等學校 校長).
-At the same time he took on the additional role of principal of Gyesong Elementary School (계성국민학교;啓星國民學校) in Jongro, Seoul, in April 1939.
-That September, he was appointed chairman of the Seoul Catholic Young Men's National Union (경성가톨릭청년회, 京城天主敎靑年會).
-He translated James Gibbons' The Faith of Our Fathers: A Plain Exposition and Vindication of the Church Founded by Our Lord Jesus Christ into the Korean language and published the hangul edition (교부들의 신앙) on July 4, 1944.
+On April 1, 1937, he became the lay leader of Hyehwa-dong Catholic Church and principal of Hyehwa Kindergarten.
+On November 19, 1936, he became principal of Dongsung Commerce High School.
+At the same time he took on the additional role of principal of Gyesong Elementary School in Jongro, Seoul, in April 1939.
+That September, he was appointed chairman of the Seoul Catholic Young Men's National Union.
+He translated James Gibbons' The Faith of Our Fathers: A Plain Exposition and Vindication of the Church Founded by Our Lord Jesus Christ into Korean on July 4, 1944.

 Political career

 Political activities

-On February11, 1946, he was appointed a member of the Democratic Conference (민주의원 의원, 民主議院議員) and a Representative of Emergency Peoples Conference (비상국민회의 대의원, 非常國民會議 代議員).
-That August, Chang was elected to the South Korean Provisional National Assembly (남조선과도입법위원회 의원, 南朝鮮過渡立法委員會議員).
+On February 11, 1946, he was appointed a member of the Democratic Conference and a Representative of Emergency Peoples Conference.
+That August, Chang was elected to the South Korean Provisional National Assembly.
 By this time, he emerged as a major political figure in the Syngman Rhee administration of the First Republic of Korea.

 On May 10, 1948, he ran for a National Assembly seat from Jongro District of Seoul, and he was duly elected on May 30.
 On October 11 of the same year, he led the delegation of the Republic of Korea to the UN General Assembly and witnessed the recognition of the Republic of Korea as a sovereign nation by the UN on December 12, 1948.
 In 1949, he visited the Vatican to express his appreciation of the Vatican's active support of his diplomatic endeavors.

 In December 1949, he was appointed the first ambassador of the Republic of Korea to the United States.
 In April 1950, he was designated a special envoy of the Republic of Korea to Australia, New Zealand, and the Philippines.
 Immediately after the outbreak of the Korean War, on June 25, 1950, he actively solicited urgent aide from the United States and the UN.